alesgenova/design-patterns/README.md

 # Design Patterns

-A collections of problems and examples I worked out while following the book [Head First Design Patterns](http://shop.oreilly.com/product/9780596007126) by Eric Freeman and Elizabeth Freeman.
+A collections of problems and examples I worked out while studying the book [Head First Design Patterns](http://shop.oreilly.com/product/9780596007126) by Eric Freeman and Elizabeth Freeman.

 The book uses Java, but I opted to use C++ instead.

-1) Strategy pattern
+1. Strategy pattern
-2) Observer pattern
+2. Observer pattern
+3. Decorator pattern

 ## Strategy Pattern